lah7/gtk3-classic/README.md

 * Some GTK stock icons on buttons and context menus are restored.
 You can see it in GTK internal dialogs and in some applications.
 * Regular colorized icons instead of symbolic icons are used in file chooser dialog.
+* Message dialogs have traditional appearance with left-aligned texts and right-aligned buttons.
-* Appearance of print dialog is less "gnomish" (natural margins are restored).
+* Appearance of print dialog is less "gnomish", natural margins are restored.
+* Backdrop CSS state is disabled.
+Inactive windows don't look differently.
+You can restore backdrop state by setting `GTK_CSD` environment variable.
-* Statusbars are smaller regardless of used theme.
+* Status bars are smaller regardless of used theme.

 Popovers
 ---